 - 15.2.3.
 When settling on behalf of other market participants, a direct participant assumes responsibility for the risks those market participants bring to the securities settlement facility and its participants.
-It is therefore important that the direct participant has appropriate financial and operational resources and risk-management arrangements to fulfil its obligations to the securities settlement facility and other participants arising from this activity.
+It is therefore important that the direct participant has appropriate financial and operational resources and risk management arrangements to fulfil its obligations to the securities settlement facility and other participants arising from this activity.
 In some markets, there may be relatively few direct participants with the financial and operational resources to fulfil this role, and therefore the potential concentration of risks in a small number of direct participants may argue for closer monitoring and perhaps more stringent participation requirements for direct participants that provide settlement services to other market participants (see also SSF Standard 17 on tiered participation arrangements).
 Where tiering exists, each class of participation should be clearly defined and the participation requirements should be the same for all applicants of the same class. - 15.3.
 An FMIA securities settlement facility should monitor compliance with its participation requirements on an ongoing basis and have clearly defined and publicly disclosed procedures for facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participation requirements. - 15.3.1.
 3.18.8.
-An FMIA securities settlement facility should monitor compliance with its participation requirements on an ongoing basis through the receipt of timely and accurate information.
-Participants should be obligatedobliged to report any developments that may affect their ability to comply with an FMI'sa securities settlement facility's participation requirements.
-An FMIA securities settlement facility should have the authority to impose more-stringent restrictions or other additional risk controls on a participant in situations where the FMIsecurities settlement facility determines the participant poses heightened risk to the FMI.securities settlement facility.
+An FMI A securities settlement facility should monitor compliance with its participation requirements on an ongoing basis through the receipt of timely and accurate information.
+Participants should be obligated to report any developments that may affect their ability to comply with an FMI'sa securities settlement facility's participation requirements.
+An FMIA securities settlement facility should have the authority to impose morestringent restrictions or other additional risk controls on a participant in situations where the FMIsecurities settlement facility determines the participant poses heightened risk to the FMI.securities settlement facility.
 For example, if a participant's creditworthiness declinescredit standing comes into doubt, the FMIsecurities settlement facility may require the participant to provide additional collateral or reducemay place restrictions on the participant's credit limit.
-An FMHevel or types of activities that the participant can undertake (see SSF Standard 4 on credit risk).
+An FMI|evel or types of activities that the participant can undertake (see SSF Standard 4 on credit risk).
 A securities settlement facility should consider additional reporting requirements for nonregulated institutions.
-An FMIA securities settlement facility should also have clearly defined and publicly disclosed procedures for, in extreme cases, facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participation requirements of the FMI-securities settlement facility (see SSF Standard 4 on credit risk and SSF Standard 11 on participant-default rules and procedures). - 15.3.2.
-If a securities settlement facility has an appeals process for suspending or cancelling participation in the facility, the appeals process should not detract from the securities settlement facility's ability to suspend or cancel participation.
-For serious breaches, the preferable approach would provide for the suspension or cancellation to persist during an appeal, with reinstatement upon a successful appeal, rather than the suspension or cancellation being put on hold until an appeal is heard.
+An FMIA securities settlement facility should also have clearly defined and publicly disclosed procedures for, in extreme cases, facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participation requirements of the FMI-securities settlement facility (see SSF Standard 4 on credit risk and SSF Standard 11 on participant default rules and procedures).